A variety of features help make this online platform appealing to both beginners and advanced traders.

 What are the benefits of Thinkorswim?

-While there are other online trading platforms, Thinkorswim has one of the best reputations for a number of reasons:
+Thinkorswim has one of the best reputations among online platforms for a number of reasons:

-- Advanced platform.
-Expect a professional grade trading platform, complete with charts, analyzations, data points and options statistics.
+- Advanced tools.
+Expect a professional grade trading platform, complete with charts, analysis, data points and options statistics.

 - Paper money.
 The ability to trade in a virtual stock exchange allows you to practice and try new strategies without putting real money at risk.
 This idea isn’t completely unique, but it’s a feature many competitors lack.